bomberstudios/fireworks/README.markdown

 - **Duplicate Current**  (CTRL + SHIFT + D)

-  Duplicates the current page at the end of the page list.
+  Duplicates the current page and sets it as the current page.

 - **Go To Master Page**  (CTRL + SHIFT + M)